ciscoheat/sveltekit-superforms/README.md

 # Get started

-Follow the get started tutorial on the website to get a hands-on introduction to Superforms: https://superforms.rocks/get-started
+Follow the Get started tutorial on the website to get a hands-on introduction to Superforms: https://superforms.rocks/get-started

 You can also watch this excellent introduction video to see what's possible: https://www.youtube.com/watch?v=MiKzH3kcVfs